wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 Unknown, then you merely say, “I do not know what I am”.
 If you know God as you know yourself, you need not say it.
 Best is the simple feeling ‘I am’.
 Dwell on it patiently.
 Here patience is wisdom; don’t think of failure.
-There can be no failure in this undertaking.
+There can be no failure in this undertakeïng.

 **Q:**&ensp;My thoughts will not let me.